Have you experimented with subliminal advertising?

 To be clear, there’s really no supporting evidence that says subliminal advertising actually works.

-What there is is plenty of stigma around the subject, so it’s best to tread carefully.
+But there is plenty of stigma around the subject, so it’s best to tread carefully.

 Subliminal Advertising Done Wrong

 Here’s what you don’t want subliminal ads to be: obvious.

 Yet still, ever since Vicary presented his study, there’s been a fascination with the art of subliminal meaning and messaging, and some advertisers still try to recreate what the study promised.

 1. The Food Network and McDonald’s